User activation is one of the most important KPIs for SaaS businesses. It determines your success and revenue in the

 Let’s dive right in!
 Stick around for the case study at the end too.

 What is user activation and how to implement it in the user journey?

 We realized that there is a lot of misunderstanding between the “Aha moment” and user activation.
 A lot of people think that the “Aha moment” and user activation are the same things but with different names.
 Unfortunately, that’s not true.

-The “Aha moment” is just a mental state when your users perceive the value your offering and think “Wow, this is amazing.
+The “Aha moment” is just a mental state when your users perceive the value you’re offering and think “Wow, this is amazing.
 I think I’m starting to like this tool!”.

 User activation is actually the moment when your users got a value.
 It’s a phase where a user fully engages or activates the initial set of persona-relevant key features in the product.

 Don’t get us wrong.
 The “Aha moment” is very crucial in every user journey.
 Its purpose is to provide your users with motivation before taking action and activating them.
-User activation is what actually activate your users and make them use your product.
-It’s actually the process when the user completes the action of converting from trial to premium users.
+User activation is what actually activates your users and makes them use your product.
+It’s actually the process when the user completes the action of converting from trial to the premium user account.
 User activation events are actually providing your users with tangible values to their business.
 That’s why it’s very important to improve user activation processes and have as many premium users as possible.

 Having this in mind – the basic pillars of creating every user journey are:

 All of the four pillars have a significant role in the user journey.

 Converting website visitors to trial users is crucial.
-The best ways to do this is by creating converting copy on your landing pages and clearly showcasing your unique value propositions.
+The best way to do this is by creating converting copy on your landing pages and clearly showcasing your unique value propositions.

 You can unleash the “Aha moment” in various ways.
-For example, you can show quick and valuable videos demonstrating your product and results your users can achieve in the user onboarding processes, or, you can implement some of the in-app onboarding psychological concepts.
+For example, you can show quick and valuable videos demonstrating your product and results to your users, or, you can implement some of the in-app onboarding psychological concepts.